 Bonus tip: Create your own presets by saving your adjustments.
 Remember to describe the conditions they were designed for to make re-use easier.

-Divers, you should now be fully educated on how to take underwater photos, it’s time to grab your cameras and get shooting.
+Divers, you are now armed to the regulator with Diving Squads UnderWater Photography Tips for Beginners!
+You should now be fully educated on how to take underwater photos, it’s time to grab your cameras and get shooting.

 No matter what camera you are using, from an iPhone to a state-of-the-art Mirrorless camera, remember to keep an eye on ocean and light conditions, get as close to your subject as possible, account for the depth you are diving at, and set your white-balance.

 On the other hand, serious underwater photographers using DSLR or Mirrorless cameras – after protecting their gear – should shoot in the RAW file format, test various off-camera lighting and underwater light filter options, and practice the basic post production correction techniques.

 Follow these basic steps and you are sure to progress at a rate of knots…

 To Diving Squad, the grizzly stats above are appalling, tragic and completely UNACCEPTABLE.
 That’s why we are working hard towards combating plastic pollution in the ocean.

 How do we do this?
 Through spreading awareness, providing informative guides on eco friendly diving and donating 10% of all profits that we make towards combating plastic pollution in the Ocean.

 So, how does Diving Squad make money?
 Through You!
 Every time you click on one of our painstakingly, yet lovingly researched liveaboard, gear or insurance links and spend money – we earn a % commission thanks to affiliate partnerships.